The West's Unluckiest Lawman

 Meanwhile, on February 1, 1896, back in southeastern New Mexico, someone committed a "murder most foul," shooting the distinguished Colonel Albert Jennings Fountain and his eight year old son, Henry, to death on a lonely stretch of road in the desert between the Organ Mountains and the great White Sands dune field.
 Like the Lincoln County War, the killing of Fountain and his child helped spawn a storm of enmities, lawlessness and violence.

 The murder almost certainly grew out of a personal and political feud between Fountain, a Republican allied with the Southeastern New Mexico Stock Growers’ Association, and Albert Fall, a Democrat associated with cattle thieves.
 Fountain, a lawyer who had defended Billy the Kid a decade earlier, had secured indictments against alleged rustlers and against a powerful New Mexico rancher named Oliver Lee.
-Fall, a self-taught lawyer who lnater would resign a cabinet post under President Warren G. Harding and would serve time in jail for accepting a bribe in the infamous Teapot Dome Scandal, opposed Fountain’s pursuit of the thieves.
+Fall, a self-taught lawyer who later would resign a cabinet post under President Warren G. Harding and would serve time in jail for accepting a bribe in the infamous Teapot Dome Scandal, opposed Fountain’s pursuit of the thieves.
 It seemed obvious that Fall and the rancher Lee were somehow implicated in the murder of Fountain and the child, but investigations led to nothing but confusion.

 New Mexico Governor William T. Thornton remembered Pat Garrett and his successful pursuit of Billy the Kid and other outlaws in Lincoln County.
 He brought Garrett back from Uvalde to New Mexico.
 He helped install Garrett as sheriff in Las Cruces, the seat of New Mexico’s Dona Ana County, where the Fountain murder had taken place.
 Garrett took over the investigation.
 At last, it looked as if Garrett would received the recognition he deserved as a law enforcement officer.